The Regathering & Restoration Recasted to the Last Days

 “And He saw that there was no man, and wondered that there was no intercessor: therefore His arm brought salvation unto Him; and His righteousness, it sustained Him.” – Isa.
 59:16, 50:2, 64:7

 It must needs be that these men – Zerubbabel, Joshua, and all others! – were found unfaithful and unworthy, though genuinely sought-after and sincerely covenanted with, for the arising of One who is Faithful, Worthy, and True!
 For, after all, there’s only one Man from the tribe of Judah that is worthy to embody all the promises and prophecies of old (Rev. 5:2-5).
-The duality of God’s intentions here and elsewhere convey the at all times; a glorious and necessary doctrine for all saints to understand!
+The duality of God’s intentions here and elsewhere convey the two simultaneous and genuine wills in God at all times; a glorious and necessary doctrine for all saints to understand!
 For, from the beginning (Prov.
 8:30-31), ultimately (Rev. 19:13), and forevermore (Rev. 21:6), Biblical History & Futurity exists to prove that all things were created by Jesus Christ and for Jesus Christ, and “by Him all things consist” (Col. 1:16-17)!
 This being the case, and notwithstanding, put yourself as one among the Restoration Generation, one who is a close friend of Joshua the High Priest, the one called “the Branch” in that generation (Zech.
-6:12; a title ultimately assumed by the Messiah and nevertheless for Joshua), and consider the inestimable significance of what was prophesied to this unfit and unworthy man!
+6:12; a title ultimately assumed by the Messiah and nevertheless genuinely intended for Joshua), and consider the inestimable significance of what was prophesied to this unfit and unworthy man!